No Drill Storage Ideas for Renters

 - Bags and jackets with no drop zone

-- Bathroom bottles on the counter
+- Bathroom bottles on the counter or shower floor

 - Cleaning supplies under the sink